istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 service mesh features: traffic management, security, observability, and others.
 You can deploy the Istio control plane(s) on your cluster or clusters, you can add your VMs or bare metal systems to the mesh.

-Adding a VM/bare metal computer to a mesh means installing an Istio sidecar and a Node agent on the machine and configuring them to communicate with the control plane(s) on some of the clusters.
+Adding a VM or a bare metal system to a mesh requires the following steps:

+1. Install an Istio sidecar and a Node agent on the VM or bare metal system. configuring them to communicate with the control plane(s) on some of the clusters.
 Once you add a VMs/bare metal computers to a mesh, you can configure the control plane(s) of the mesh to control communication between services on the clusters and on the machines (from a cluster to a VM, from a VM to a cluster, from a VM to another VM in the mesh).